trevorurquhart/solana_forward/README.md

  - Should the transfer of sol and tokens be combined?
 Or should we have separate instructions?
 One for sol and one for tokens?
  - Should only the forward authority be allowed to execute the forward (in theory it doesn't matter?)
- - Token 2022 addresses are different?
+ - Check Token 2022 program works
+ - security.txt
+ - idl
+ - close account (execute & close?). revitalize account?